gvernard/SLED_api/README.md

 # Launching the test database

-The current version of the database is built in python 3.7.3.
+The current version of SLED is built in python 3.7.3.
 It is recommended to create a new virtual environment and load the necessary packages through our compiled requirements.txt file, as so:

 create a new virtual environment with conda: conda create -n SLED python=3.7.3